GEMS Nations Academy, Al Barsha

 • SEN provision will not suit all children

-In the launch of Nations Academy, GEMS Education is seeking to raise the bar of Tier 1 premium American curriculum based educational provision in the Emirates.
+In the launch of Nations Academy, GEMS Education sought to raise the bar of Tier 1 premium American curriculum based educational provision in the Emirates.

 “We aim for GEMS Nation to be a beyond “Outstanding” school – it is not enough anymore to just focus on achieving the top KHDA rating.”
 Tom Farquhar, Founding Head, GEMS Nations Academy, WhichSchoolAdvisor.com

-Its ambition is not only limited to the breadth and quality of facility provision; more powerfully it is seeking to create the lowest staff to student ratio of classroom teacher provision available across any school in the Gulf by replacing all teacher support assistants with fully qualified teachers in all classes, thereby providing at least two teachers in every lesson.
+Its ambition was not only limited to the breadth and quality of facility provision; more powerfully it sought to create the lowest staff to student ratio of classroom teacher provision available across any school in the Gulf by replacing all teacher support assistants with fully qualified teachers in all classes, thereby providing at least two teachers in every lesson.

-The threshold ratio of student:teacher provision is fixed at 1:8.
-This level of investment in a “lead teacher/Co-teacher” model of teaching, notwithstanding the extraordinary scale of GEMS investment in facilities and infrastructure elsewhere across the college, is likely to be the major driver for parents seeking a premium school experience for their children.
-Although the dynamics of two senior teachers operating within a single class is untested, the promise of this approach is an exceptionally individualised learning experience for students.
+The threshold ratio of student:teacher provision at GEMS Nations is fixed at 1:8.
+This level of investment in a “lead teacher/Co-teacher” model of teaching, notwithstanding the extraordinary scale of GEMS investment in facilities and infrastructure elsewhere across the college, is arguably the major driver for parents seeking a premium school experience for their children.
+Although the dynamics of two senior teachers operating within a single class had been untested, the promise of this approach is an exceptionally individualised learning experience for students.
+The revised model, it is hoped, will bring better balance in the co-teacher model with experienced teachers bringing breadth of experience and NQTs bringing the latest developments in new teaching methodologies and best practice to each child’s education.

-GEMS also argues that further investment in specialist teachers in Physical Education, Music, Art, Arabic, Islamic Studies, Design Technology, Computer Coding, College Counseling, and English as an Additional Language further reduces student-teacher ratios across the school program.
+GEMS will continue to invest in specialist teachers in Physical Education, Music, Art, Arabic, Islamic Studies, Design Technology, Computer Coding, College Counseling, and English as an Additional Language further reducing student-teacher ratios across the school program.

-The exceptional provision by GEMS Nations Academy of an Olympics Grade 50M swimming pool offers a facility that even the largest UK cities have struggled to provide and GEMS investment roots the school from launch with the resources to provide Olympic standard training provision for future Olympics as well as the facilities for the Emirates top tier swimmers to train for global competition.
+A good example of this comes with the exceptional provision by GEMS Nations Academy of an Olympics Grade 50M swimming pool – a facility that even the largest UK cities have struggled to provide.
+GEMS investment roots the school from launch with the resources to provide Olympic standard training provision for future Olympics as well as the facilities for the Emirates top tier swimmers to train for global competition.

 Another notable facility is the digital lab developed through GEMS’ pioneering new partnership with LEGO© Education.
-This will offer Nations’ students LEGO© Robotics development software and hardware development opportunities at every phase, with an “emphasis on a learning progression in computer coding from simple control routines to sophisticated programming structures for real-world problem-solving.”
+This offers Nations’ students LEGO© Robotics development software and hardware development opportunities at every phase, with an “emphasis on a learning progression in computer coding from simple control routines to sophisticated programming structures for real-world problem-solving.”
 As the school notes in its whichschooladvisor 2016 Q&A: “…the aim is that all students will become proficient in computer programming–our third language.”
+These facilities will continue and develop with the launch of Dubai American Academy – GEMS Nations Campus.

 The school is set within a 70,000m2 site in Al Barsha.

 GEMS Nation’s founding Head of School, Tom Farquhar, was recruited from the United States, from a career including almost four decade’s experience in the Quaker school’s segment, one known for its very distinct, extremely child focused, creative educational approach.
-For whichschooladvisor the choice of Head of School is an inspired one, closely matching the clear focus of Nation’s core ambition to set the highest benchmark for individualized learning in the Gulf.
+For whichschooladvisor the choice of Head of School was an inspired one, closely matching the clear focus of Nation’s core ambition to set the highest benchmark for individualized learning in the Gulf.
+Mr Farquhar will leave the school in September 2017 having established the Nations Campus and will be replaced by DAA’s Tammy Murphy.

-The curriculum reflects this focus.
-By offering parallel International Baccalaureate Diploma/US High School Diploma streams at secondary phase, GEMS Nations is able to match the aspirations and talents of individual students extremely closely.
-Whichschooladvisor notes that it is the dual teacher model underpinning the school’s focus on individual children, an approach designed to enable every child to excel academically, that will enable the school to bring together the very different demands of each curriculum.
+The new school will continue to offer parallel International Baccalaureate Diploma/US High School Diploma streams at secondary phase, ensuring that the school can match the aspirations and talents of individual students extremely closely.
+Whichschooladvisor notes that it is the dual teacher model underpinning the school’s focus on individual children, an approach designed to enable every child to excel academically, that underpins the necessary strengths of provision required to enable the school to bring together the very different demands of each curriculum.

-Inevitably fees are Tier One plus plus, ranging from DHS 84,000 at KG1 to DHS 118,000 in Grade 8 – the highest of any (day) school in the UAE.
+Fees for GEMS Nations were established from Day One as Tier One plus plus, ranging from DHS 84,000 at KG1 to DHS 118,000 in Grade 8 – the highest of any (day) school in the UAE.
+With the launch of the new school these will reduce to DAA Levels, although it is likely that these will increase by the maximum allowed KHDA threshold (around 4.7% annually) for outstanding schools.

-Our sister site WhichSchoolAdvisor.com has long campaigned for schools to provide bursary provision for gifted children whose parents would not otherwise be able to afford the fees with GEMS Nations, the schools Founding Head aims to meet the challenge with the launch of a dedicated scholarship programme focused initially on Grades Six to Eight.
+Our sister site WhichSchoolAdvisor.com has long campaigned for schools to provide bursary provision for gifted children whose parents would not otherwise be able to afford the fees.
+GEMS Nations met this challenge with the launch of a dedicated scholarship programme focused initially on Grades Six to Eight.

-The criteria for bursaries will not be solely academic.
-The aim to establish both financial diversity and a springboard for exceptional athletes are also likely to play strongly in criteria for application, both relevant in the context of its Olympics grade sports facilities where potentially the families of world class athletes may simply otherwise not have the funds for their child(ren) to attend the school.
+The criteria for bursaries had not been solely academic.
+The aim, for example, was to establish both financial diversity and a springboard for exceptional athletes, each playing strongly in criteria for application, both relevant in the context of its Olympics grade sports facilities where potentially the families of world class athletes may simply otherwise not have the funds for their child(ren) to attend the school.

 Elsewhere, Special Educational Needs [SEN] provision is designed to provide integrated teaching support within the classroom to ensure children are in no way isolated and that all students learn within the Nation’s accelerated learning environment together.
-Specialised individualized learning will also be provided but the approach is very much an inclusive one.
-This approach also means that the Nations Academy program will be appropriate for some, but not all, students with Special Educational Needs [SEN] and prospective parents should note, for whichschooladvisor, that it is unlikely to suit non-academic children with more than moderate learning needs.
-At the other end of the spectrum, Gifted and Talented [G&T] children are likely to thrive within the accelerated learning environment at the heart of school life.
+Specialised individualized learning is also provided but the approach is very much an inclusive one.
+This approach also means that the Nations Academy program has been appropriate for some, but not all, students with Special Educational Needs [SEN].
+For whichschooladvisor, there was a general view on launch that Nations that was less likely to suit non-academic children with more than moderate learning needs.
+At the other end of the spectrum, Gifted and Talented [G&T] children were seen as likely to thrive within the accelerated learning environment at the heart of school life.
+With the merger of DAAs approach to SEN we expect some moderation of the equation.

-For whichschooladvisor the opportunities for students enrolling at GEMS Nations Academy, notwithstanding the inevitable teething challenges faced by all new schools, are the most extensive and substantive of any school in the Gulf – and beyond.
-The degree to which GEMS succeeds on its ambition will have far reaching impacts too across the sector as a whole.
+For whichschooladvisor the opportunities for students enrolling at GEMS Nations Academy, notwithstanding the inevitable teething challenges faced by all new schools, had been the most extensive and substantive of any school in the Gulf – and beyond.
+The degree to which GEMS succeeded on its ambition would have had far reaching impacts too across the sector as a whole.

 FS1 (Nursery): NA